First Grade Experience

 - Fine Arts

-Using a workshop model, teachers build classroom communities of readers and writers who love books and see purpose in their reading and writing.
+Teachers build classroom communities of readers and writers who love books and see purpose in their reading and writing.
 Classrooms are full of high-quality literature, and students explore a variety of genres, topics, and audiences in both reading and writing.
-Explicit, systematic instruction also focuses on phonological awareness, word recognition, phonics and decoding, spelling, and grammar.
+Explicit, systematic instruction also focuses on vocabulary, phonological awareness, word recognition, phonics and decoding, spelling, and grammar.
 In both disciplines, teachers model the skills and strategies that skilled readers and writers use.
 Language arts instruction is highly differentiated with students working in small groups, partnerships, and 1:1 with teachers.

 - Narrative—writing with focus, detail, and dialogue